Handelsbanken PSD2 APIs

 • to increase security for online payments and access to accounts within the EU and EEA to strengthen consumer protection.

 About our PSD2 APIs

 Our APIs follow PSD2 regulations and in order to use them, you have to be an authorised TPP.
-You must be registered as either a Payment Initiation Service Provider (PISP), an Account Information Service Provider (AISP) or a Card Based Payment Instrument Issuer (CBPII), authorised by the competent authority in your country.
+You must be registered as either a Payment Initiation Service Provider (PISP), an Account Information Service Provider (AISP) or a Card Based Payment Instrument Issuer (CBPII), authorised by your Local Competent Authority.

 We have modelled our API structure to the Berlin Group Technical Standard but made some deviations to better fit our markets.
-You can test the APIs in our Sandbox or by using a Postman environment, but first we recommend that you read the Technical Guidelines.
+We recommend that you read our Technical Guidelines then test our APIs in our Sandbox and then, when you're ready to go live, check out our guide for Live Data Enrollment

 All PSD2 APIs have REST-endpoints and HTTP-verbs GET, POST and PUT are used.
 The endpoints will consume and respond with JSON-structures with UTF-8 encoding.